-The San Mateo Urgent Care Center of the Palo Alto Medical Foundation (PAMF) provides high-quality medical care promptly and compassionately to both children and adults.
+The PAMF Urgent Care at Mills Health Center of the Palo Alto Medical Foundation (PAMF) provides high-quality medical care promptly and compassionately to both children and adults.
 Our physicians and nurses work closely as a team to care for each patient.

 Frequently Asked Questions

 When a medical problem arises that requires immediate attention, it may be difficult to know if it is truly an emergency, or whether it is simply an urgent medical issue.
 What is the difference?